aranganambi/Whats_APP/README.md

 # Whats_APP
-This repository is for GitHub practice purpose
+This repository is for GitHub practice purposes